CorgiCapyCode/movie_review_sentiment_analysis/README.md

 - Summarizing the txt-files to one csv-file.
 - Replacing the rating (1-10) with a binary classifier (positive/negative)

 There is a [function](src\preprocessing\read_data.py) available to convert the txt-file library to a single csv-file.
+Please check the required file structure, described in the code.

 [Code](src\preprocessing\read_data.py)
 [Data](data)